When’s the best time to book flights?

 - 2. When you want to go on your vacation

 When’s the best time to book a long-haul flight?

 When it comes to long-haul flights, the safest bet is to book well in advance.
-This means booking your trip around 2–8 months ahead of time to get the most out of those cheaper prices.
-If you can stomach it, last-minute bargains are usually available 1-4 weeks before you go—but these cheaper tickets aren’t guaranteed.
+This means booking your trip around two to eight months ahead of time to get the cheapest prices.
+If you can stomach it, last-minute bargains are usually available one to four weeks before you go—but these cheaper tickets aren’t guaranteed.